 Analytics and reports

-Purpose: To track main email marketing metrics and check on your progress.
+Purpose: Tracking main email marketing metrics and checking your progress.

 An ESP should provide you with detailed metrics on each email campaign.
 It will help you understand how successful your emails are and what you need to do in order to leverage your results.